dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 ### A Sample Program

-Let's begin this part by trying to solve the following problem:
+Let's solve the following problem:

-> One morning, you go out and place a dollar bill on the sidewalk by the Sears tower.
+> One morning, you go out and place a dollar bill on the sidewalk by the Sears tower in Chicago.
 > Each day thereafter, you go out double the number of bills.
 > How long does it take for the stack of bills to exceed the height of the tower?